Integration GuidesReference Docs

 Time-to-Live (TTL) and Data Updates

-Understanding the distinction between TTL and data updates is crucial for designing an efficient and reliable NCAAFB API solution.
-TTL is focused on the validity of cached data to optimize performance, whereas data updates are concerned with the actual data within the API.
+Understanding the distinction between TTL and data updates is crucial for designing an efficient and reliable NBA API solution.
+TTL is focused on the length of time an object is cached, whereas data updates are concerned with the actual data within the API.

 Time-to-Live (TTL)